pedrohcleal/pedrohcleal/README.md

 - Courses on Udemy/YouTube/Datacamp and others
 - Summarizing with ChatGPT/Gemini, reviewing documentation and reading books
-- Solving algorithm challenges (200+ on Codewars/LeetCode)
+- Solving algorithm challenges (+300 resolved in Codewars/LeetCode)
 - Developing projects in Python, Java, and Rust

 🧑‍🎓 **Academic Background**